 “Please Excuse My Dear Aunt Sally”, or PEMDAS, is often used for remembering the order of operations.

-Next Lesson: Prime Numbers
+Next Lesson: Decimals

 The following transcript is provided for your convenience.